Equity and Access Office

 Resources

 Consider how you will store your pumped milk while you are on campus.
-Each lactation space (except Cline) has a refrigerator available for your use.
+Many of the lactation spaces have a refrigerator available for your use.
 For those who do not have access to a refrigerator within your campus department, an insulated cooler with ice packs is an acceptable method for keeping milk cool for use with healthy full-term infants.

 Source: CDC Breastfeeding Recommendations